 Digital advancement continues to disrupt the world – the way we live and work.
-And this change encourages people to form new habits, adapt new ways to work and design new ways to conduct work and collaborate.
-As organizations gravitate towards new and shiny technologies to unleash a new wave of competitive advantage, software engineers are faced with the question – “what do I need to do to stay relevant in 2020”?
+And this change encourages people to form new habits, adopt new ways to work, and design new ways to conduct work and collaborate.
+As organizations gravitate toward new and shiny technologies to unleash a new wave of competitive advantage, software engineers are faced with the question – “what do I need to do to stay relevant in 2020”?

 Here’s a list of what software developers can do to navigate this ever-changing, shape-shifting landscape.